Interview with Genevieve M. Clavreul, Nurse, Activist and Businesswoman

 Name 1 or 2 specific challenges you have faced in your career in nursing and the steps you took to overcome them.

-In Georgia after I completed both my Bachelor in Psychology and Masters in Education with emphasis on learning disabilities.
+In Georgia after I completed both my Bachelor’s in Psychology and a Master’s in Education with an emphasis on learning disabilities.
 I learned the hard way that it never serves a person well to acquire more education than their direct superior especially when that superior has a weak ego.
 This as head nurse of our PICU, I found myself looking for a new position outside my unit, my hospital and eventually my city.
 This search sent me to the frigid north and eventually sunny Southern California.